echolevel/AmigaPal/README.md

 * All options are saved automatically for next time
 * If you've got a big list of files but want different settings for each of them, just tweak the settings between conversions - they all take immediate effect on any subsequent conversions
 * The 'Convert All' button does exactly what you think it does.
 Be sure that's what you want before clicking it with a huge folder of samples loaded up...
+* There are now some keyboard shortcuts: clicking a sample will highlight it, then spacebar will toggle that sample's playback (restarting from the beginning each time, whereas the play/pause button continues from where you left off).
+Up/Down arrows change which sample is highlighted.
+Esc stops all sample playback globally.

 Known Bugs:
 ----------